Dynamic Data Structures for $k$-Nearest Neighbor Queries: A fully dynamic data structure

 Using this data structure at each of the $O(\log m)$ levels of the decomposition and applying the scheme from Section \ref{sec:insertion-only} to achieve $O(\polylog(n,m) + k)$ query time proves the result. \end{proof}

 The following theorem summarizes the results of this section, together with the results from Section~\ref{sub:improved-k-NN}.

-\begin{theorem} There is a fully dynamic data structure of size $S(n)$ that stores a set of $n$ sites and allows for $k$-nearest neighbors queries in $Q(n)$ time, insertions in $I(n)$ expected amortized time, and deletions in $D(n)$ expected amortized time. $\P$ is a simple polygon with $m$ vertices, and $\lambda_s(t)$ denotes the maximum length of a Davenport–Schinzel sequence of order $s$ on $t$ symbols and $s$ a constant depending on the functions.
+\begin{theorem} There is a fully dynamic data structure of size $S(n)$ that stores a set of $n$ sites in the plane and allows for $k$-nearest neighbors queries in $Q(n)$ time, insertions in $I(n)$ amortized time, and deletions in $D(n)$ amortized time.
+For the general and geodesic case, the update times are expected running times. $\P$ is a simple polygon with $m$ vertices.

 \end{theorem}